-We thought we went to the wrong place, when our search for Tango Restaurant led us to an office tower.
-We climbed in the elevator and, sure enough, when the doors opened several floors up, we were in the middle of the dining room.
+We thought we went to the wrong place when our search for Tango Restaurant led us to an office tower.
+We climbed into the elevator and, sure enough, when the doors opened several floors up, we were in the middle of the dining room.

 We rode up to the 7th floor of another building to visit a foot spa.
 Our favourite restaurant of the trip, Din Tai Fung, was on the top floor of a shopping complex.

 Despite my fascination with markets, I am not a shopper.
 If I was, however, I can’t imagine a better place to be than Hong Kong.
 If you want to buy a Prada dress or a pair of Gucci sunglasses, you’ve come to the right place.
 I have never seen so many shopping malls in my life.

 In fact, the entire centre of Hong Kong Island and much of Kowloon feels like one giant interconnected shopping mall.

 One afternoon, the weather was particularly hot and stuffy.
 I decided to take advantage of the air-conditioning and shade, by seeing how far I could walk inside.
 I made it from the Hong Kong Macau Ferry Terminal all the way to the Central Pier by walking through the shopping malls that take up several floors of each office tower.